 The equity in your current home can be used as a down payment on a new home if you decide to move.
 This is commonly referred to as a bridge loan or a short-term loan that secures the remaining equity in your old home and is designed to be paid off with the proceeds of the old home’s sale.

-You can borrow against your home’s equity at any time to fund home improvement projects or other expenses.
+You can borrow against your home’s equity anytime to fund home improvement projects or other expenses.
 Using your home equity as collateral will typically grant you a lower interest rate on financing, but it also means your asset is pledged to a lender and is no longer considered an asset.

 A reverse mortgage can allow you to spend down your equity in retirement years, but it also might mean that your heirs will be left with debt instead of an asset.